ProzorroUKR/openprocurement.api/docs/source/tendering/pricequotation/tutorial.rst

 Price Quotation procedure has ``procurementMethodType``: ``priceQuotation`` and ``procurementMethod``: ``selective``.

+Also you can create tender with multiple number of items, just add more items to ``tender["items"]``:

+.. include:: http/tender-post-with-multiple-items-data.http
+   :code:

 Let's access the URL of the created object (the `Location` header of the response):

 .. include:: http/blank-tender-view.http